Alexoat76/holberton-system_engineering-devops/0x13-firewall/README.md

 ---
 # 0x13.
 Firewall

-This project contains some tasks for learning about how to use ufw commands to configure firewalls on web servers.
+This project contains some tasks for learning about how to use `ufw` commands to configure `firewalls` on `web servers`.

 <p align="center">
   <img width="400"